Apakah Latihan Yoga Mampu Menurunkan Risiko Diabetes?

 Combining Yoga with a Healthy Diet

-Control your consumption of foods high in sugar, such as sweetened drinks and processed snacks, and avoid trans fats, which can increase the risk of insulin resistance.
+To help manage blood sugar, it's important to avoid foods high in sugar, such as sugary drinks and processed snacks, and to stay away from trans fats, which can increase the risk of insulin resistance.

-Green leafy vegetables, low-sugar fruits, and plant-based proteins like nuts can help control blood sugar levels and provide the energy your body needs.
+Instead, increase your consumption of green leafy vegetables, low-sugar fruits, and plant-based protein sources like nuts.
+These nutrients not only help control blood sugar levels but also provide the energy your body needs to stay active and healthy.